Project-Vyre/another-create-wiki/README.md

 - Currently colors are not visually accessible on the text callouts like warnings, highlights, notes, etc. They look sort of like annotations you would find on the sides of text books but are more noticeable.
 The colors will be fixed later.
 (Has been fixed as of June 8th, 2023)
 - Implement Mermaid flow charts for easy recipe guidance.

+## Contribution Guidelines
+- All of the wiki pages are in Markdown syntax, use Visual Studio Code for easy editing.
+- Every page has to use these variables in the following order regardless of if they are present or not for consistency.
+  - Adding to this later because I'm sleepy
+- Ensure that the font size, font weight and headers are appropriate for both structure and visual emphasis purposes.
+Little things matter.

 ### Kinetic Blocks
 Under this category should be the following items as represented in-game in the Ponder index.
 They will be later categorized into separate subcategories afterwards under Kinetic Blocks.
 - Shaft